cynzapata/threejs-haunted-house/readme.md

 Following Bruno Simon's tutorial on building a haunted house with gravestones and ghosts I practiced loading textures, lights, making objects, and adding shadows to the scene

+It can be seen on:

+or if you have a vercel account on: https://vercel.com/cynzapata/threejs-haunted-house

 ## Setup
 Download [Node.js](https://nodejs.org/en/download/).
 Run this followed commands: